EXXETA/SemanticMocking/README.md

 Also from my experience the bigger a pull request is the less likely it is that someone will have a deep look at the unit tests.
 Especially when they are hard to read and understand.

-# Whouldn't the mock methods look nicer without the boolean parameter?
+# Wouldn't the mock methods look nicer without the boolean parameter?
 You mean like this?

 ```c#